HRKings/GitGud/Flow/GitGud_Flow.md

 - You only merge complete wip branches;
 - You can merge any fix;
-- You can merge any task branch.
+- You can merge any task branch;
+- When merging you should make a Pull Request with a changelog.

 **Naming:**